Southwest attendant suffers broken back in hard landing

 The National Transportation Safety Board said the impact of landing was so hard that the flight attendant thought the plane had crashed.
 She felt pain in her back and neck and could not move, and was taken to a hospital where she was diagnosed with the fracture.

-The safety board completed its investigation without saying what caused the hard larding.
+The safety board completed its investigation without saying what caused the hard landing.

 The NTSB said none of the other 141 people on board the plane were injured in the incident at John Wayne Airport in Santa Ana, California.